The Phantom Army in the Sky of A.D. 66 and the Second Coming

 Covenant Eschatology and Revelation 19:4-10: A New Vision Begins . . .

 In v.
 10, John falls at the feet of his angelic guide.
 At this the angel rebukes him and instructs him to worship God.
 This verse in which John interacts with the angel indicates a break in John’s vision.
-From this point, John is given another vision starting at the second coming and progressing one thousand years into the future to another war.
-Perhaps as bloody as the war with Rome, echoes of this war still linger in the collective minds of people today.
+From this point, John is given another vision starting at the second coming and progressing one thousand years into the future to another war echoes of which still linger in the collective minds of people today.
 But before commenting on Gog and Magog, John sees Christ coming in glory with the armies of heaven behind him.

 11I saw heaven standing open and there before me was a white horse, whose rider is called Faithful and True.
 With justice he judges and makes war.
 12His eyes are like blazing fire, and on his head are many crowns.
 He has a name written on him that no one knows but he himself.
 13He is dressed in a robe dipped in blood, and his name is the Word of God.
 14The armies of heaven were following him, riding white horses and dressed in fine linen, white and clean.